 How to Use Chamomile Essential Oil for Anxiety and Stress

-- Inhalation: Chamomile essential oil can be inhaled straight from the bottle to soothe the nervous system.
+- Inhalation: Chamomile essential oil can be breathed straight from the bottle to soothe the nervous system.

 - Diffusion: Chamomile may be diffused using a room diffuser.